Summer at the Jersey Shore

 Kelly Salasin

-One thought on “Summer at the Jersey Shore
+One response to “Summer at the Jersey Shore”

 PS..I am not sure if you know this but my daighter was named for you mother-in-law.
 She is a strong and independent woman and I wanted my Loryn to have that in her namesake..I have clearly made a very good choice!
 I talways amazes me that a fmily is always much more than blood realtions..thansk for being part of ours!